AGPlested/ASCAM/README.md

 ## Installing
 Clone (with git, see below) or download the zip from this page.

 Particularly on macOS (because of problems with ancient native Python) we recommend to use a clean environment.
 This can be achieved by installing miniconda and creating an environment called e.g. ASCAM.
+Note, with Big Sur, some adjustments are needed.
 `conda create --name ASCAM`

 Switch to this environment: